Thursday, October 31, 2024

 Paolo's parents would have to be mentioned on the marriage document.
 The only problem is I have no idea when they were married.
 It had to have been before 1870 as that was when my 2nd great-grandmother was born.

 I could also ask for Giovanni Coppola's marriage to Angela as well.
 The thing is that with both of these marriages I might be better off asking the church for information rather than the city hall.
 I just wish I had an exact date.
+I would also need an exact date for Pasquale Stella and Caterina Coppola's marriage as well.

 There are a bunch of other questions I could ask and if anyone has any suggestions, please sound off in the comments below.
 I'd be more than happy to hear what everyone has to say about this challenging situation.
 The birthdates for Francesco and his children are all hypothetical of course.
 I just really don't have a lot to go on.
 However, do know this:

 Three Italian siblings from who knows where came to San Pietro (Likely from a town nearby) and had large families.
 Those families ensured that the "Coppola" name existed in San Pietro a Maida to this very day.
-Several of those families had children and grandchildren who went to America.
+Several of those families had children and grandchildren who went to the Americas.
 It would be nice if I could connect all of those families together by not just DNA but with names, dates and places.
 Who knows who this unknown lady and Francesco Coppola are and I intend to find out.
 The truth is out there.
 It's just a matter of asking the right questions.
 I just have to figure out what they are and who to ask.
 Any help would greatly be appreciated!

 See ya next time!